AlphaForceBravo/FWB-FB-S/README.md

 # 🎣 Bridger: Western Fishing Bot | v3.0.0+

 A high-performance automation utility designed for fishing in **Bridger Western**.
-This bot utilizes **Real-Time Audio Frequency Analysis**, **Advanced OCR (Optical Character Recognition)**, and a **Smart Anti-AFK Macro System** to provide a near-perfect, hands-free fishing experience.
+This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Advanced OCR (Optical Character Recognition)**, and a **Corner-Anchored Macro System** to provide a near-perfect, hands-free fishing experience.

-> **Note:** Version 3.2.0 introduces a massive UI overhaul, moving away from the old black console window to a sleek, modern, all-in-one dashboard with built-in live debugging tools.
+> **Note:** Version 3.2.1 introduces a massive overhaul to 3D movement recovery and audio filtering.
-> If you need support, join the Discord Server and create a ticket - https://discord.gg/euQnmmAnDj
+> If you need support, join the Discord Server and create a ticket: https://discord.gg/euQnmmAnDj

 ---